-The Company leases its corporate headquarters of 21,020 rentable square feet in accordance with a non-cancelable 89-month operating lease agreement as amended and effective in January 2017.
+The Company leases its corporate headquarters of 21,020 rentable square feet in accordance with a non-cancelable 89-month operating lease agreement as amended and effective in January 2017, with an option to extend for an additional 60 months.
 The Company also leases an additional office space of 6,003 rentable square feet in accordance with a non-cancellable 90-month operating lease agreement entered into in April 2017, with an option to extend for additional 60 months.
 The extension option is not included in the determination of the lease term as it is not reasonably certain to be exercised.

-For the years ended December 31, 2020 and 2019, a summary of the Company's lease information is shown below:
+For the years ended December 31, 2021 and 2020, a summary of the Company's lease information is shown below:

 Year Ended December 31,

-(In thousands) 20 20 2019
+(In thousands) 20 2021 2020

 Lease cost:

-Operating lease costs \$ 672 \$ 672
+Operating lease costs \$ 672 \$ 672 2

 Other information:

-Cash paid for operating leases \$ 704 \$ 687
+Cash paid for operating leases \$ 724 \$ 704 4

-Right-of-use assets obtained in exchange for operating lease liabilities \$ - \$ 3,042

-Weighted average discount rate for operating leases (1) - 8%

-(1) The Company used 8.0%, its estimated incremental borrowing rate for similar secured assets, as the discount rate for the leases to determine the present value of the lease payments because the implicit rate in each lease is not readily determinable.
+There were no additional right-of-use assets obtained in exchange for operating lease liabilities during the years ended December 31, 2021 and 2020.
+The Company used 8.0%, its estimated incremental borrowing rate for similar secured assets, as the discount rate for the above-mentioned leases to determine the present value of the lease payments because the implicit rate in each lease is not readily determinable.
 The discount rate was calculated on the basis of information available as of January 1, 2019, the application date.

-As of December 31, 2020, the weighted average remaining operating lease term was 3.8 years.
+As of December 31, 2021, the weighted average remaining operating lease term was 2.8 years.

-As of December 31, 2020, scheduled future maturities and present value of the operating lease liabilities are as follows:
+As of December 31, 2021, scheduled future maturities and present value of the operating lease liabilities are as follows:

 (In thousands)

-Year December 31, 2020
+Year Decembe December 31, 2021

-2021 \$ 724

-2022 743
+2022 \$ 743

 2023 765

 2024 542

 2025 77

-Total maturities \$ 2,851
+Total maturities \$ 2,127

 Present value included in consolidated balance sheet:

-Current portion of operating lease liabilities \$ 552
+Current portion of operating lease liabilities \$ 617

-Noncurrent operating lease liabilities 1,908
+Noncurrent operating lease liabilities 1,291

-Total operating lease liabilities \$ 2,460
+Total operating lease liabilities \$ 1,908

-Difference between the maturities and the present value of operating lease liabilities \$ 391
+Difference between the maturities and the present value of operating lease liabilities \$ 219